 There is a long tradition of music at St. Patrick Catholic Academy.
 During the 1980s music teacher, Aldo Bruschi, and his students performed throughout the city including Carnegie Hall.
 Todays music classes carry on that tradition by building and sharpening students vocal abilities, and honing their performance skills.
 Various presentations and pageants starring students take place throughout the school year.
 A Choir and an afterschool drama production are available.

 We are very fortunate to live in the metropolitan New York City area, home to the worlds finest museums and cultural institutions.
 Field trips take advantage of the wealth of resources around us, enrich classroom learning, and expose young people to diverse experiences.
 Field trips in Grades 6-8 have included visits to museums, plays, movies among other educational opportunities.
 In 2016-2017, students visited the 9/11 Memorial, Madame Toussads Wax Museum, Greenwood Cemetery, Theatreworks at the College of Staten Island.
-At Christmas, the entire student body participated in a school-wide trip to a local movie theatre.
+At Christmas, the entire student body participated in a school-wide trip to a local movie theater.

 Centered around reading areas with comfortable seating, the library is a reading oasis.
 Its shelves hold books and materials for all ages and includes fiction, non-fiction and reference literature.
 A media center is equipped with tablets for reading and research.
 The quiet space is open during lunch and after school; classes use the library throughout the day.
 The library was renovated during the 2016-2017 school year.